ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

       | **sample**: 56

     allocation_available
-      Total allocation of the data set.
+      Total allocation of the dataset.

       Uses the space units defined in space_units.